Avoiding SQL anti-patterns

 Best practice: Avoid self-joins.
-Use a window function instead.
+Use a window (analytic) function instead.

-Typcially, self-joins are used to compute row-dependent relationships.
-The result of using a self-join is that it potentially doubles the number of output rows.
+Typically, self-joins are used to compute row-dependent relationships.
+The result of using a self-join is that it potentially squares the number of output rows.
 This increase in output data can cause poor performance.

 Instead of using a self-join, use a window (analytic) function to reduce the number of additional bytes that are generated by the query.

 Best practice: If your query processes keys that are heavily skewed to a few values, filter your data as early as possible.

 Partition skew, sometimes called data skew, is when data is partitioned into very unequally sized partitions.
 This creates an imbalance in the amount of data sent between slots.
 You can't share partitions between slots, so if one partition is especially large, it can slow down, or even crash the slot that processes the oversized partition.

 Partitions become large when your partition key has a value